krishna-waidande/krishna-waidande.github.io/habit.md

 Hi Reader,

-Have you been in a situation where you wanted to start to do something new from the daily routine like doing exercise, reading your fav comic books/novels, learning something new? but not able to getting started because of "not having enough time".
+Have you been in a situation where you desired to start to do something new from the daily routine like doing exercise, reading your fav comic books/novels, learning something new? but not able to getting started because of `not having enough time`.

 I will share a similar kind of experience.